 - Wipe down your beautifully sanded surface with a damp cloth to remove any debris

-- Follow the instructions to the letter, applying the stain with either a sponge, brush or cloth
+- Follow the manufacturer’s instructions on the tin or container to the letter, applying the stain with either a sponge, brush or lint free cloth

 - Use smooth, continuous movements, following the grain rather than working against it and applying the wood colour evenly

 - Leave it to dry according to the instructions.
 As a general rule the longer you leave it, the darker the tone.
 You can always wipe small areas off and back on to check progress.
 Bear in mind it’s much easier to apply more stain than try to remove it when you’ve gone too far

 - When you’ve achieved the right depth of colour leave it to dry, again as per the instructions

 Exterior and interior wood stain – Oil versus water based

 Wood staining products penetrate the wood rather than sitting on top of it.

 Oil-based wood stains last for ages, penetrating deep into the wood, sealing and protecting it and enhancing its beauty.
 They dry more slowly so you have more time to work with them.
 If you’re staining large areas like floors, cabinets and doors, oil-based stains are best because you are less likely to get dried-on marks when some areas dry faster than others.
 They don’t raise the wood’s grain either, so you don’t need to do extra sanding.
 It’s best to apply them with a natural bristle brush.
 Pastels are also oil-based, giving you a lovely pastel colour while highlighting the grain.